For more information on many of these terms see http://www.pcwebopedia.com/

 Domain - a part of the hierarchical naming systems for the Internet.
 Top Level Domains can provide clues as to the type of organization sponsoring that Internet site and the country where this server resides.
 The letters in the top level domain will be found after the last period, in the first segment of the computer name following the “http://”.
 E.g. in the URL http://www.nursingcenter.com/store/, the letters “com” represent the top domain.

 Domain Name System (DNS) - a system under which each computer on the Internet has a registered number and a name.
-The alphabetic names are generally used when sending messages because they are easier to remember.
-The DNS translates these computer names into Internet Protocol (IP) addresses.
+The alphabetic names are generally used when sending messages or requesting a WWW file because they are easier to remember.
+The DNS translates these alphabetic names into the numbers that match the character name.
+These are Internet Protocol (IP) addresses.
 For example, the domain name www.example.com might translate to 198.105.232.4.
 If one DNS server doesn't know how to translate a particular domain name, it asks another one, and so on, until the correct IP address is returned.

 Downstream - the term used to refer to data that is sent from a server to a client.
 Often used to refer to information that is sent from the Internet to a user.
 See upstream.